Cattle Drive Casserole Recipe

 Instructions

-2. Cook Ground Beef: In a skillet, cook the ground beef and onion until beef is no longer pink.
+2. In a large skillet, cook ground beef and onion over medium-high heat until beef is browned and onion is tender.
 Drain excess fat.

 Notes